hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 {% else %}

-In practice it's
+In practice, it's
-impossible to predict when your job(s) will start, since most currently running jobs will finish before their requested walltime expires, and new jobs by may be submitted by other users that are assigned a higher priority than your job(s).
-You can use the `showstart` command.
-For more information, see .
+impossible to predict when your job(s) will start, since most currently running jobs will finish before their requested walltime expires.
+New jobs may be submitted by other users that are assigned a higher priority than your job(s).
+You can use the `squeue --start` command to get an estimated start time for your jobs in the queue.
+Keep in mind that this is just an estimate.

 {% endif %}